Amazon Echo Show 5 (2nd Gen) review: This Echo sounds familiar

 This next complaint I have also falls under the header of "you should know what you're getting into," but a screen this small is not the ideal form factor for watching longer-form content.
 I know that it's roughly the same size as many smartphone screens which we all use to watch Netflix or YouTube on, but the difference with those is that we can hold them or put them in any orientation we like that is most comfortable to us.
 Watching a half-hour sitcom or two-hour movie on a tiny five-inch screen that is sitting at a fixed angle on a desk or end table doesn't hold quite the same appeal.
 It's much better suited for showing short video updates, displaying relevant content to your queries, or as a digital photo frame.

 Speaking of its fixed orientation, if you want to change the angle of the display or rotate it, then you'll need to purchase a special stand.
-The good news is that if you already have a first-gen Show 5, the stand for that will work on this new device just fine.
+The good news is that if you already have a first-gen Show 5, the stand for that will work on its replacement just fine.

 Finally, I'm a little sad to see that Amazon took away the 3.5mm audio output jack from the Echo Show 5 (2nd Gen), though I understand why it did so.
 I'm sure it saved the company money on its bottom line, and I'm sure Amazon has data that most people didn't use it much on previous devices (or even know it existed).
 Nevertheless, it's always a bummer when features are removed, and ports are taken away.
 It used to be that you could plug in a pair of wired headphones or connect it to a larger, more powerful speaker, but alas, no more.
 There is still a micro-USB port on the back of the device, but I couldn't quite figure out what it was for.

-Note: This article was originally published in July 2021.
-It was updated in November 2021 with the following changes: